bertomartin/git-recipes/assets/outline.md

     - Find out who made a change in a file
     - Find out who removed a line
     - Searching commit messages
+    - Listing the history of a file
+    * Listing project committers
+    * Reviewing recent actions on your local repository
+* Dealing with branches
     * Find out changes that are in one branch but not another
-    * Listing project committers
     * Seeing all branches in a graph
     * Find out which branches a commit is in
-    * Reviewing recent actions on your local repository
-* Dealing with branches
     * Moving a single commit from one branch to another
     * Moving a range of commits from one branch to another
     * Undo a merge